Hazhaz1412/aptiskey-clone/README.md

-I do this with non-commercial.
-I don't own anything and everyone can freely make a change or use it with any purpose.
+This project is strictly non-commercial.
+I do not claim any ownership of the contents, and anyone is free to use, modify, or distribute it for any purpose.